Joshz-090/simple-calculator/README.md

 ## 📜 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [MIT License](LICENSE).  wow